Expectations and Behavior Management

 Rules are discussed in class and reminders are given periodically, as well.

 As a PBIS School, we try to focus on rewarding positive behavior during the school day.
-Our LiveSchool platform allows for teachers and other school personnel to reward students with points for displaying positive behaviors within the areas of Safety, Respect, Kindness, and Responsibility.
-Points are tallied at the end of each trimester and those students who fall into the top 20% of points’ recipients are able to take part in a reward event.
+Our PBIS system allows for teachers and other school personnel to reward students with Brave Bucks for displaying positive behaviors within the areas of Safety, Respect, Kindness, and Responsibility.
+Brave Bucks can be used to "purchase" items such as pencils, stickers, or candy.

 With that in mind, there are sometimes circumstances that warrant that consequences be given to students who break a school or classroom rule.
 In those instances, the school-wide discipline structure is followed, starting with a warning when a rule is broken.
 If the warning is unsuccessful in stopping the negative behavior, parents are notified and asked to reinforce with their child the importance of following the rules.
 After a third offense, parents are again contacted and a teacher-issued consequence is implemented.